5 Career Areas Worth Considering in Jacksonville, Florida

 Health science is one of the biggest games in town.
-One in every six employees in the Jacksonville region (i.e., almost 94,000 people) works in the healthcare and bioscience sectors.2 The city is home to an impressive array of healthcare facilities, including more than 20 hospitals and one of only three Mayo Clinics in the U.S. So there are countless opportunities to make your mark.
+The JAXUSA Partnership says that one in every six employees in the Jacksonville region (i.e., almost 94,000 people) works in the healthcare and bioscience sectors.
+The city is home to an impressive array of healthcare facilities, including more than 20 hospitals and one of only three Mayo Clinics in the U.S. So there are countless opportunities to make your mark.

-In fact, seven of the top 10 fastest-growing jobs in Florida are in the health field.3 And the Jacksonville area, in particular, is seeing significant growth in this sector.
+In fact, seven of the top 10 fastest-growing jobs in Florida are in the health field.
+And the Jacksonville area, in particular, is seeing significant growth in this sector.
 Consider the following occupations, for example.
-These figures indicate the projected growth in employment between 2016 and 2024 for the Workforce Development Area that includes Jacksonville, as well as each occupation's average annual wage in 2016:4
+These figures from the Florida Department of Economic Opportunity indicate the projected growth in employment between 2016 and 2024 for the Workforce Development Area that includes Jacksonville, as well as each occupation's average annual wage in 2016:

-Information technology is a key industry in Jacksonville, employing over 17,000 people in areas like computer programming, software development, and network administration.
-Check out the projected job growth and average salaries for the following occupations:4
+According to the Florida Department of Economic Opportunity, information technology is a key industry in Jacksonville, employing over 17,000 people in areas like computer programming, software development, and network administration.
+Check out the projected job growth and average salaries for the following occupations:

 3. Criminal Justice

 Like every community, Jacksonville relies on qualified professionals to help keep its citizens safe.
-The area is expected to have more than 1,600 job openings for law enforcement workers between 2016 and 2024.
-Forensic science technicians have an especially rosy outlook, with projected job growth of almost 18 percent.4 That's why you would be wise to consider the criminal justice, forensic science, and crime scene technology programs offered by trade schools and colleges in Jacksonville.
+The area is expected to have more than 1,600 job openings for law enforcement workers between 2016 and 2024, according to the Florida Department of Economic Opportunity.
+Forensic science technicians have an especially rosy outlook, with projected job growth of almost 18 percent.
+That's why you would be wise to consider the criminal justice, forensic science, and crime scene technology programs offered by trade schools and colleges in Jacksonville.
 Training in these areas could help you take your place among the city's finest.